-This paper proposes a prioritization technique that is based upon the DDBHP technique for handling the satellite handover issue.
-It takes into account the partial satellite diversity that future LEO networks will present and it defines three different criteria for the selection of a satellite.
-The three different criteria resulted in nine different service schemes.
-We tested these schemes in two different networks, in a Teledesic-like network and in an Iridium-like network, in order to derive the scheme with the best performance.
+Figure 11: $P_b$ for the CT scheme and for different Figure 12: $P_f$ for the CT scheme and for different values of the common coverage area these schemes in two different networks in order to derive the scheme with the best performance.
 Obviously, different criteria and different values of the time threshold can be used by users in different areas either for the access or the handover procedure, always according to the prospective telecommunication load.